-It’s been more than a year since the World Health Organization declared a global pandemic, and since then, antibiotics resistance has been pushed out of the headlines.
+It’s been over three years since the World Health Organization declared a global pandemic, and since then, antibiotics resistance has been pushed out of the headlines.
 Antibiotic resistance is one of the biggest threats to global health, food security, and development today.
 Antibiotic resistance leads to higher medical costs, prolonged hospital stays, and increased mortality.

 The world urgently needs to change the way it prescribes and uses antibiotics.
 In this article, we cover what is antibiotics resistance, why it has become a global problem that threatens healthcare, and what to do to prevent it.

 “A global catastrophe that threatens the lives of millions of people around the world.”
 This is how Antibiotic Research UK describes the phenomenon of antibiotic resistance.
 Overuse and misuse of these essential medicines is rendering some of them useless, putting us all at risk.
 But why and where is antibiotic resistance becoming a problem, and what can we do about it?

 - Antibiotics resistance has the potential to affect people at any stage of life around the world.

 - Antibiotic resistance is a threat to global health because it leads to increased mortality and longer medical stays.

 - Misuse of antibiotics is accelerating the natural process of antibiotics resistance and makes treatment of dangerous infections less effective.

 Antibiotics are a group of medicines that are used to fight bacterial and some parasitic infections.
 They do this by killing the bacteria that’s causing the infection, or stopping it from reproducing and spreading.
 Sometimes called antimicrobials or antibacterial, antibiotics can be taken in a number of ways including injections, tablets and creams.

 Antibiotics are used to treat or prevent some types of bacterial infection.
 They work by killing bacteria or preventing them from spreading.
 But they do not work for everything.